Anubhav-1020/DSA-Journey---From-0-to-Hero/README.md

 # DSA Journey - From 0 to Hero
 This repository will be containing my entire DSA journey right from scratch.

-I will be uploading my entire learning from Day 1, i.e. tomorrow March 18, 2023 along with code files.
+I will be uploading my entire learning from Day 1, i.e. tomorrow March 20, 2023 along with code files.
 I am open to suggestions if somebody have for me.
 Also, if I don't upload my work some day then I want you guys to critique me so that I stay on track and don't lose my focus.
 I will be really grateful if you guys support me through this journey.
 The resources I will be using are as follows -

 1. Code with Harry - C++ Tutorials (YouTube)
 2. Geeks for Geeks DSA Self Paced Course
-3. CodeHelp - DSA with C++ Plalist (YouTube)
+3. CodeHelp - DSA with C++ Playlist (YouTube)

 The programming language used will be C++.
 If somebody thinks that the roadmap needs modification pls feel free to share your suggestions.
 I will definitely take that in consideration.